DataDog/terraform-aws-lambda-datadog/examples/java/README.md

-# Node Example
+# Java Example

-A simple Node Lambda function with out of the box Datadog instrumentation.
+A simple Java Lambda function with out of the box Datadog instrumentation.

 ## Usage